Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • A healthy diet, exercise, and weight loss can improve the chances of getting pregnant.

-Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder that significantly affects fertility and can make it difficult to get pregnant or fulfill the desire to have children.
-Women affected by PCOS often experience infertility due to the lack of regular ovulation.
+Polyendocrine metabolic Ovarian Syndrome (PMOS) is a common hormonal disorder that significantly affects fertility and can make it difficult to get pregnant or fulfill the desire to have children.
+Women affected by PMOS often experience infertility due to the lack of regular ovulation.

-Despite the challenges that come with PCOS, there are now numerous evidence-based approaches that can help reduce the impact of PCOS on fertility and improve the chances of pregnancy.
+Despite the challenges that come with PMOS, there are now numerous evidence-based approaches that can help reduce the impact of PMOS on fertility and improve the chances of pregnancy.
 Fertility clinics offer specialized fertility treatments, ranging from hormone therapy to assisted reproduction, such as intrauterine insemination (IUI) or in-vitro fertilization (IVF).

-Learn everything important about the most common causes and diagnosis of PCOS, as well as proven therapy approaches.
+Learn everything important about the most common causes and diagnosis of PMOS, as well as proven therapy approaches.
 We also provide valuable tips on how to improve your chances of getting pregnant.

-Polycystic Ovary Syndrome (PCOS) is a complex metabolic disorder (endocrine disorder) characterized by a number of symptoms.
-It is considered one of the most common hormonal disorders in women and affects about 5-10% of women of reproductive age.
+PMO syndrome (Polyendocrine Metabolic Ovarian Syndrome, also known as PMOS) is a complex metabolic disorder (endocrine disease) characterized by numerous symptoms.
+It is considered the most common hormonal disorder in women and affects approximately one in eight women of childbearing age, or about 170 million women worldwide.

-With polycystic ovary syndrome, the body produces more male sex hormones (androgens).
-This leads to improper regulation of the menstrual cycle.
-The follicles in the ovaries do not mature properly, causing women with PCOS to often not have regular ovulation.
-The lack of maturation and release of eggs impairs fertility in affected women.
+In polyendocrine metabolic ovarian syndrome, the body produces increased levels of male sex hormones (androgens).
+This leads to inadequate regulation of the menstrual cycle.
+The follicles in the ovaries do not mature properly, which is why women with PMOS often do not ovulate regularly.
+The failure of the eggs to mature and be released impairs fertility in affected women.

-One aspect of PCOS can be the presence of polycystic ovaries.
-This means that many small, fluid-filled sacs develop in the ovaries, visible on ultrasound.
-However, PCOS is a complex hormonal disorder that goes beyond these cysts.
+One aspect of PMOS may be the presence of polycystic ovaries.
+This means that many small, fluid-filled cysts form in the ovaries, which are visible on ultrasound.
+However, polycystic ovary syndrome is a complex hormonal disorder that goes beyond these cysts.
+In the past, the presence of polycystic ovaries was considered an important criterion for PMOS (or, as it was previously known, PCOS).
+It is now clear that polycystic ovaries are no more common in women with PMOS than in other women.

-The diagnosis of polycystic ovary syndrome (PCOS) is made through a combination of blood tests to check hormone levels, ultrasound scans, and medical consultations about the presence of certain symptoms.
+The diagnosis of polyendocrin metabolic ovary syndrome (PMOS) is made through a combination of blood tests to check hormone levels, ultrasound scans, and medical consultations about the presence of certain symptoms.
 To get a comprehensive diagnosis and treatment, you should schedule an appointment with your gynecologist or a fertility clinic.

 1. Blood tests A blood test helps check the hormones in the blood and establish hormone levels.
 Key hormones include:

-• Androgens: Elevated androgen levels in the blood (hyperandrogenemia), such as testosterone and dihydrotestosterone (DHT), can be an indicator of PCOS.
+• Androgens: Elevated androgen levels in the blood (hyperandrogenemia), such as testosterone and dihydrotestosterone (DHT), can be an indicator of PMOS.

 • Testosterone: >70 ng/dl is elevated, >100 ng/dl is highly elevated.